cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/dg.md

 - v1.1 Add picker Ticket/invoice.
 - v1.2 Add inputs.
-- v1.3 Add pay/get back/ Notifications/ Collaborators/ Movements/ Log Out buttons.
+- v1.3 Add pay/get back/ Notifications/ Collaborators/ Movements/ Settings/ Profile/ Log Out buttons.
+- v1.4 Add display Qr.

 ### Fernando Socualaya: Qr code UI feature

-Once the items are placed, you will need to generate the Qr code so that the payment can be made effectively.(See anexx D)
+Once the items are placed, you will need to generate the Qr code so that the payment can be made effectively.
+The qr is needed to make the payment effective, this way you avoid having a contact section and the transfer is faster.

 - v1.1 Add Qr interface.